SerNet/verinice-veo-web-documentation/en/developers/getting-started-with-the-verinice-api.md

 For the creation of a token, these parameters must be set:
  - `USER_NAME`: A valid user name
  - `PASSWORD`: The password for the user
+ - `OTP`: One-time password (use empty string if 2-factor authentication is not configured for the user)

 ## Loading Units